Testing Generalizability in Causal Inference: Introduction

+Current approaches for evaluating model generalizability generally involve using predictive metrics like AUC for classification or mean squared error for regression \citep{zhou2022domain,yu2024survey}.
+However, these metrics do not directly assess the evidence for whether a model generalizes across domains, nor do they provide error-controlled decision thresholds.
+Does an MSE of 5 on another domain imply that the model does not generalize?
+How about an MSE of 1?
+Are these results and interpretations reproducible with statistical guarantees?
+How much does random noise affect these metrics?
+These are critical problems that should be carefully considered in causal inference questions involving multiple domains.
+It is essential to establish a systematic evaluation framework for generalizability performance, which offers a robust, reproducible evaluation of model performance on relevant tasks.

+One approach to this problem is statistical testing, where we set the question of interest as the hypothesis we test against.
+However, it is difficult to obtain power against a wide-range of alternative hypotheses when performing tests conditional on a high-dimensional covariate set.
+This is a problem for causal practitioners as they are often interested in modeling quantities such as the individual treatment effect.

-\paragraph{Main Contributions} In this work, we propose a formal framework for statistically testing the generalizability of machine learning algorithms under covariate and treatment distribution shifts, specifically in the context of causal inference.
-Rather than relying on arbitrary metric scores, we provide tests that statistically evaluate the ability of both mean and distributional regression methods regarding generalizability.
-This provides a simple and effective solution for assessing how well algorithms account for these complexities in real-world applications.
+\paragraph{Main Contributions} We propose a systematic framework for statistically evaluate the generalizability of high-dimensional causal inference algorithms by targeting low-dimensional causal margins.
+Complementing existing predictive metrics such as MSE, we provide a testing framework that statistically evaluates the transportability of both mean and distributional regression methods.